Turkish involvement in the Syrian civil war: 2020 Idlib clashes

-2020 clashes with the Syrian Arab Army in Idlib

 On 3 February 2020, Syrian and Turkish forces exchanged fire in Idlib, Latakia and the northern Aleppo countryside during the 5th northwestern Syria offensive.
-Turkey and the SOHR reported seven Turkish soldiers, one civilian contractor, and 13 Syrian soldiers were killed.
-Turkey's president Erdoğan demanded that Russian forces in Idlib "stand aside"; he nevertheless dismissed the possibility of direct conflict with Russia saying Turkey and Russia would talk about the issue "without anger".
-On 10 February, Syrian government forces shelled a recently built Turkish observation post at Taftanaz Military Airbase, killing five Turkish soldiers, according to the Turkish Defense Ministry.
-According to the SOHR, six Turkish soldiers and four Syrian rebels were killed in the attack.
-On 11 February, Turkish Armed Forces shot down a Syrian Government helicopter, Mil Mi-17, near Nayrab killing all its crew.
-On 27 February 33 Turkish soldiers were killed in an air-raid carried out by the Syrian Air Force.
-Therefore, Turkey and proxy forces started to target the regime forces and their allies until they recaptured Saraqib, and cut the Damascus-Aleppo M5 highway once again.

-As the deadline to withdraw to the initial de-escalation lines behind the Turkish observation points, previously set by Turkish President Erdoğan to halt the Syrian regime assault in Idlib Governorate, ended by the end of February.
-On 1 March, Turkey initiated a military operation code-named as Operation Spring Shield (Bahar Kalkanı Harekâtı), against the Syrian regime, which aims to protect local Syrians and to install a lasting ceasefire, according to the Turkish Defense Minister Hulusi Akar.
+Turkey and the SOHR reported that seven Turkish soldiers, one civilian contractor, and 13 Syrian soldiers were killed.
+Turkey's president Erdoğan demanded that Russian forces in Idlib "stand aside"; he nevertheless dismissed the possibility of direct conflict with Russia, saying that Turkey and Russia would talk about the issue instead.
+On 10 February, Syrian government forces shelled a then-recently built Turkish observation post at Taftanaz Military Airbase, killing six Turkish soldiers and four Syrian rebels, according to the SOHR.
+On 11 February, Turkish Armed Forces shot down a Syrian Government helicopter, Mil Mi-17, near Nayrab, killing all its crew.
+On 27 February 33 Turkish soldiers were killed in the Balyun airstrikes carried out by the Syrian Air Force.
+In response, Turkey and proxy forces started to target the regime forces and their allies until they recaptured Saraqib, and cut the Damascus-Aleppo M5 highway once again.
+The deadline to withdraw to the initial de-escalation lines behind the Turkish observation points, previously set by Erdoğan to halt the Syrian regime assault in Idlib Governorate, ended by the end of February.

-From 27 February to 5 March, Turkey claimed the Turkish military have neutralized 3,138 Syrian Army soldiers and militia, and destroyed the following material: 3 fighter jets, 8 helicopters, 3 UAVs, 151 tanks, 47 howitzers, 52 launchers, 12 antitank weapons, 4 mortars, 10 arsenal depots and 145 military, technical and combat vehicles.
-Turkish Armed Forces have also released a 12-minutes of drone footage that wrought havoc.
+On 1 March, Turkey initiated a military operation code-named Operation Spring Shield (Bahar Kalkanı Harekâtı) against the Assad regime, which aimed to protect local Syrians and to install a lasting ceasefire, according to Turkish Defense Minister Hulusi Akar.
+From 27 February to 5 March, Turkey claimed the Turkish military neutralized 3,138 Syrian Army soldiers and militia, and destroyed the following material: 3 fighter jets, 8 helicopters, 3 UAVs, 151 tanks, 47 howitzers, 52 launchers, 12 antitank weapons, 4 mortars, 10 arsenal depots and 145 military, technical and combat vehicles.
+The Turkish Armed Forces also released 12 minutes of drone footage that wrought havoc.
 According to the SOHR, Turkish troops killed 165 Syrian soldiers and fighters loyal to the regime.

-On 5 March 2020, Turkey alongside Russia announced that a ceasefire in Syria's north-west region of Idlib would come into force from the very midnight.
-The decision was taken in light of the rising number of human rights violations, since the offensive began in region.
-However, Turkey informed that it still reserved "the right to retaliate with all its strength against any attack" carried out by the forces of Syrian government.
+On 5 March, Turkey and Russia announced that a ceasefire in Idlib would come into force at midnight, a decision taken in light of the rising number of human rights violations since the offensive began in the region.
+Despite the two countries reaching an agreement, Turkey said that it still held "the right to retaliate with all its strength" against future attacks carried out by the forces of the Syrian government.